SpenceKonde/DxCore/README.md

 # DxCore - Arduino support for the AVR DA, DB-series and DD-series

+## 1.5.0 is here!
+Please be on the lookout for bugs and regressions, particularly relating to the new parts and to PWM.

 ## What is DxCore
 This is an Arduino core to support the exciting new AVR DA, DB, and "coming soon" DD-series microcontrollers from Microchip.
 These are the latest and highest spec 8-bit AVR microcontrollers from Microchip.
 It's unclear whether these had been planned to be the "1-series" counterpart to the megaAVR 0-series, or whether such a thing was never planned and these are simply the successor to the megaAVR series.
 But whatever the story of their origin, these take the AVR architecture to a whole new level.
 With up to 128k flash, 16k SRAM, 55 I/O pins, 6 UART ports, 2 SPI and I2C ports, and all the exciting features of the tinyAVR 1-series and megaAVR 0-series parts like the event system, type A/B/D timers, and enhanced pin interrupts...
 Yet for each of these systems they've added at least one small but significant improvement of some sort (while largely preserving backwards compatibility - the tinyAVR 2-series also typically adds the new features that the Dx-series gt , giving the impression that these reflect a "new version" of .
 You like the type A timer, but felt constrained by having only one prescaler at a time?
 Well now you have two of them (on 48-pin parts and up)!
 You wished you could make a type B timer count events?
 You can do that now! (this addresses something I always thought was a glaring deficiency of the new peripherals and event system).
 We still don't have more prescale options (other than having two TCA's to choose from) for the TCB - but you can now combine two TCB's into one, and use it to do 32-bit input capture.
 Time a pulse or other event up to approximately 180 seconds long... to an accuracy of 24th's of a microsecond!
 And of course, like all post-2016 AVR devices, these use the latest incarnation of the AVR instruction set, AVRxt, with slightly-improved instruction timing compared to "classic" AVRs